Yorkshireman/yorkshireman.github.io/_posts/2016-05-03-rack-and-rack-middleware.md

 Rack Middleware must:

-- have a constructor that takes the next application in the stack as a parameter,
+- have a constructor that takes the next application in the stack as a parameter.
 - respond to the `call` method that takes the Environment hash as a parameter.

+**In our case, the 'Middleware' is `MessageSetter`, the 'constructor' is MessageSetter's `initialize` method, the 'next application' in the stack is `MessageApp`.**

+So here, because of what `Rack::Builder` does under the hood, the `app` argument of `MessageSetter`'s `initialize` method is `MessageApp`.

+(get your head around the above before moving on)

-So here, because of what `Rack::Builder` does under the hood, `@app` is `MessageApp`.
-Therefore, each piece of Middleware essentially 'passes down' the existing Environment hash to the next application in the chain.
+Therefore, each piece of Middleware essentially 'passes down' the existing Environment hash to the next application in the chain - so you have the opportunity to mutate that environment hash within the Middleware before passing it on to the next application in the stack.

-`#run` takes an argument that is an object that responds to `#call` and returns a Rack response (an instance of `Rack::Response`).
+`#run` takes an argument that is an object that responds to `#call` and returns a Rack Response (an instance of `Rack::Response`).

+Conclusions
+---

-Using `Rack::Builder` you can construct chains of Middleware and any request to your application will be processed by each Middleware in turn before finally being processed by the final piece in the stack (in our case, `MessageApp`).
+Using `Rack::Builder` you can construct chains of Middlewares and any request to your application will be processed by each Middleware in turn before finally being processed by the final piece in the stack (in our case, `MessageApp`).
 This is extremely useful because it separates-out different stages of processing requests.
 In terms of 'separation of concerns', it couldn't be much cleaner!

 You can construct a 'request pipeline' consisting of several Middlewares that deal with things such as: